Milken Educator Award Winners in Ohio

 The Milken Family Foundation National Educator Awards program honors outstanding teachers and administrators in 48 states, including Ohio, and the District of Columbia.
 Awards are presented to elementary (grades K-5) and secondary (grades 6-12) school educators in alternate years.
 Each Milken Educator receives an unrestricted award of $25,000.

-[Biographies and photos are courtesy of the Milken Family Foundation.
+[Biographies and photos below are courtesy of the Milken Family Foundation.
 Biographies were current at the time of the awards.]

 2012 Milken Educator